 Gone are the days when all a restaurant needed to worry about was the quality of their food.
-Today’s restaurants not only need an impeccable menu and great service, but they also need outstanding interiors to create an inviting environment for diners.
+Today’s modern restaurants not only need an impeccable menu and great service, but they also need outstanding interiors to create an inviting dining area and environment for guests.

 Going out to eat is seen as an indulgence by many, which means that they want to feel that their time out is special from beginning to end.
 This means patronizing places that will treat all their senses – including the visual – while they eat and drink.